hachyderm/community/community.hachyderm.io/content/en/docs/hachyderm/content-warnings.md

 violence.
 Animal abuse _also_ counts as violence.
 (For more clarification on the various rules, like
 "No violence", please see [our Rule Explainer](/docs/rule-explainer/).)

+##### Composing content warnings for psychological safety

+Being conscientious about composing a content warning that is intended to preserve the psychological safety of others is important as the impact is higher than if someone sees a spoiler before they have a chance to experience the "unspoiled" content.

+When you are composing this type of content warning, ask yourself two
+questions:

+1. Why am I putting this behind a content warning?
+1. What differs between this and other types of post in this topic that I would _not_ put behind a content warning?

+The answer to your first question will likely be short.
+"It's about war", "it's about yet another shooting", "domestic violence", "eating disorders", and so forth.

+The answer to the _second_ question is what will provide the nuance.
+In the example near the top of the post, it is the difference between "it's a spoiler" and "it's about the latest episode of The Mandalorian".
+For psychological safety, you might find yourself providing answers like:

+* 1 ) it's about the war in Ukraine<br />
+  2 ) it shows images of people in the aftermath of an explosion.
+  * Example content warning text:<br />
+    "Ukraine War - images and video of bomb injuries and death"
+* 1 ) it's about another shooting in the US<br />
+  2 ) it was at a school and
+  children are scared and crying in the images / video in the news report.
+  * Example content warning text:<br />
+    "School Shooting - images and video of traumatized children"

+Asking the questions in this way allows you to supply the broad topic _as well as_ describe the nuance that informed your decision to put the post behind a content warning, especially if you wouldn't necessarily do so for the broad topic area by itself.

+##### Nuance and growth

 Areas that might take more learning and growth to understand and adopt are normally those that involve understanding intersectionality of users